oslokommune/okctl/userdocs/src/getting-started/prerequisites.md

 If you don't have any keys, create a new one with `gpg --gen-key`

-## 2. Create a new github repository
+## 2. Create a new GitHub repository

 Go to github.com/oslokommune and create a new **private** git repository.